Walk Llyn Crafnant and Crimpiau, for some of the best views in Snowdonia.

-Cross field to a gate, then bear right.
+Cross field and go through a gate, then bear right.
 The path rises gently, with good views back to Crafnant.

 Continue to a gap in the wall, then turn sharp right onto the path up Crimpiau.
 After five minutes, bear right where the path divides.
 It’s then an easy scramble up to the cannon stone, pic.
 3. Turn right onto a well-made path and head for the summit.

 There are great views from the top.
 Looking from the left, you can see Moel Siabod, the two lakes at Capel Curig, with Moel Hebog beyond, Snowdon Horseshoe, the Glyders, Tryfan and Pen yr Ole Wen.

 Return to the lakeside path by the same route and bear left, passing the attractive little chalet Tan y Manod.
 Cross a wooden footbridge at Hendre and continue on the all-ability path around the lake.

 Pass a new commemorative seat, well-placed with a good view of the lake.
 Go through a kissing gate near the end of the lake, and return to the car park.